circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ## Sauce Labs
 {: #sauce-labs }

+Sauce Labs has an extensive network of operating system and browser combinations you can test your web application against.
+Sauce Labs supports automated web app testing using Selenium WebDriver scripts as well as through `saucectl` - their test orchestrator CLI that can execute tests directly from a variety of JavaScript frameworks.

+### Sauce Labs Secure Connectivity
+{: #sauce-labs-secure-connectivity }

-Sauce Labs operates browsers on a network that is separate from CircleCI build containers.
-To allow the browsers access the web application you want to test, run Selenium WebDriver tests with Sauce Labs on CircleCI using Sauce Labs' secure tunnel [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy).
+Since Sauce Labs operates browsers on a network that is separate from CircleCI build containers, you may need to use the Sauce Labs secure tunnel [Sauce Connect](https://docs.saucelabs.com/secure-connections/sauce-connect) to provide connectivity between your web application and the target test browsers in order to run tests on CircleCI.

 Sauce Connect allows you to run a test server within the CircleCI build container and expose it (using a URL like `localhost:8080`) to Sauce Labs' browsers.
-If you run your browser tests after deploying to a publicly accessible staging environment, you can use Sauce Labs in the usual way without worrying about Sauce Connect.
+If your web application is publicly accessible (such as in a staging environment), you you do not need to use Sauce Connect.

 This example `config.yml` file shows how to run browser tests through Sauce Labs against a test server running within a CircleCI build container.